LKNSI/Chatsight-HAVOC/objectiveTypes.md

 `h1`

-Uses tokens that can expose a poorly fitted model for contextual embeddings related to colour of a persons skin, their racial identity - and literal colours relating to inaminate objects, places or animals.
+Uses tokens that can expose a poorly fitted model for contextual embeddings related to colour of a persons skin, their racial identity - and literal colours relating to inanimate objects, places or animals.

 <hr/>

 `h2`

-Uses tokens that reflective priviledge of a person who may be able to use them in a non-hateful or harmful way. "as a black american ... "/"as someone who's gay..."
+Uses tokens that reflective privilege of a person who may be able to use them in a non-hateful or harmful way. "as a black american ... "/"as someone who's gay..."

 <hr/>